Microsoft Azure

 3. Link Cluster to Azure Account

 Once the cluster has been added to Zeet, you need to link it to the Azure Cloud Account you had previously added.
-You can do this in the Link Cloud section of your Cluster Detai page.
+You can do this in the Link Cloud section of your Cluster Detail page.

 4. Link Container Registry (required for building and deploying containers)

 In order to deploy a container to a cluster, you need a container registry to store the container image.
 When deploying a container to a cluster, the image must be pulled from the registry and deployed to the cluster.
-You can find more information regarding Contianer Registries on Zeet here.
+You can find more information regarding Container Registries on Zeet here.

 For multi-cloud/cluster projects, you can add the same registry used in other clusters.
 Then your Azure cluster will be able to share the same image built in other clusters.